bolt12/tabShare/README.md

   paste it;
 - Instead of a `.json` file to share, use an encoded short link or even token.

+Fun idea is to make it easy to ship an app or product with a TabShare token/file/shortlink and make the user open a bunch of relevant tabs organized by groups with every link, resource, material he needs to know to get started!

 ## Contributing

 First a disclaimer: I wrote this extension to solve a specific problem I had in the